The characteristics of the meandering effect in a stratified wake: Results

 \subsection{Two-dimensional self-similarity}

 We now examine the self-similarity assumption of the mean velocity profiles $\overbar{U}(y,z,t)$.
-The self-similarity assumption is usually examined in one-dimension along $y$- and $z$-centerlines \citep{spedding1996turbulence}.
-The normalized 1D profiles are close to the Gaussian function, and the $z$-centerline profile has a thicker tail than the $y$-centerline profile in the late wake \citep{spedding2001anisotropy}.
-The anisotropy in the $y$- and $z$-directions further indicates the possibility of distortion in the velocity profiles.
-In figure \ref{fig:results-gauss-origin}, we compare the mean velocity field in the $y-z$ plane and their 2D least-square Gaussian fit for all three regimes.
-Both cases R20F02 and R20F50 are expanding in the $y$-direction and are suppressed in the vertical motion.
-The characteristic vertical length is smaller for case R20F02 when the horizontal length is comparable, see figure \ref{fig:results-gauss-origin} (c,f), since $Fr_B$ is smaller, which means a stronger background stratification.
-The velocity profiles in both the NW and the NEQ regimes are close to Gaussian behaviour.
-However, we qualitatively see that the velocity profiles in the Q2D regime for both cases are distorted from the 2D Gaussian fit, while the wake core thickness in R20F50 is much larger than R20F02.
-This indicates that the differences in the flow dynamics among the three regimes have a stronger impact on the velocity profile, while the characteristic length scales are not directly related.
+As the initial mean velocity profile is generated to be Gaussian based on experiments, the self-similarity assumption indicates that the mean velocity profile should continue to be Gaussian as the flow evolves downstream.
+However, the existence of stratification changes the 2D Gaussian shape in mean velocity profiles, and we are interested in what criteria can be used to identify such change.
+The self-similarity assumption was usually examined in one-dimension along $y$- and $z$-centerlines \cite{spedding1996turbulence}.
+The normalized 1D profiles are close to the Gaussian function, and the profile along $z$-centerline has a thicker tail than the profile along $y$-centerline in the late wake \cite{spedding2001anisotropy}, which indicates the change in the shape of the mean velocity profiles.
+The anisotropy in the $y$- and $z$-directions further indicates the possibility of such distortion.
+In figure \ref{fig:results-gauss-origin}, we compare the mean velocity field in the $y-z$ plane, indicated by the filled contours, and their 2D least-square Gaussian fit, indicated by the solid contour lines, for all three regimes in two cases with different $Fr_B$, R20F02 and R20F50.
+The contours of both cases R20F02 and R20F50 are expanding in the horizontal $y$-direction and are suppressed in the vertical $z$-direction.
+The height of the mean velocity profile is smaller for case R20F02 in figure \ref{fig:results-gauss-origin} (c) when the width is comparable with R20F50 in figure \ref{fig:results-gauss-origin} (f).
+Smaller $Fr_B$ in R20F02 means a stronger background stratification, and leads to a larger ratio between width and height $W/H$ in the Q2D regime.
+The velocity profiles in both the NW and the NEQ regimes are close to Gaussian behavior.
+However, we qualitatively see that the velocity profiles in the Q2D regime for both cases do not collapse with the 2D Gaussian fit.
+To conclude, we observe the distortion in the mean velocity profile as the flow evolves.
+It is not related to the ratio between width and height $W/H$, but more related to the flow transitioning to another regime.